PretendoNetwork/nintendo-badge-arcade-authentication/README.md

 ## Current status

-The server "works".
-It gets requests and sends replies, but the Nintendo 3DS errors about *maintenance* of the servers.
+The authentication server works correctly and without errors (although you may need to replace the `nex-go` library and apply the latest upstream patches).

 ## Credits